[Feature] How a women's revolution is testing Belarus dictator

 On 14 August, Tikhanovskaya formed a Coordination Council to facilitate transfer of power from Lukashenko's dictatorship to a democratic system.

-The council included another eminent woman - Svetlana Alexievich, Belarus' most famous writer and a Nobel Prize laureate.
+The council included another eminent woman - Svetlana Alexievich, Belarus' best known writer and a Nobel Prize laureate.

 Tikhanovskaya described it as "a peaceful striving of the people for self-determination and basic dignity" in a European Parliament videoconference with MEPs on Tuesday.